 Finally, the present document specifies two bindings, each one in a different syntax (XML and JSON), for each of the aforementioned protocols.

-As far as it has been possible and suitable, the protocols have re-used constructs of [1].
+As far as it has been possible and suitable, the protocols have re-used constructs DSS-X core v2.0OASIS Standard: "Digital Signature Service Core Protocols, Elements, and Bindings Version 2.0" [1] (also identified as DSS-X core v2.0 hereinafter).

-NOTE 1: The protocols specified in this document do not include components for submitting to the server ASiC containers compliant with ETSI EN 319 152, ETSI TS 102 912, and ETSI TS 103 174.
+NOTE 1: The protocols specified in this document do not include components for submitting to the server ASiC containers compliant with ETSI EN 319 162-1 [i.2], ETSI EN 319 162-2 [i.3], ETSI TS 102 918 [i.4], and ETSI TS 103 174 [i.5].
 They do not include either components for reporting on the validation of signatures included within an ASiC container.
 However, clients may always extract individual signatures and groups of signed documents from ASiC containers and prepare and submit suitable requests to the server for these individual signatures and groups of signed documents.

 NOTE 2: The protocols specified in this document do not include components for submitting to the server time-stamp tokens for their verification.
 They do not include either components for reporting on the verification of time-stamp tokens.
 Protocols specified by OASIS DSS-X Technical Committees include this type of components.